 Some things patients can do to decrease your risk for lymphedema are:

-The Cancer Rehabilitation Program at the Abramson Cancer Center and the lymphedema program at the Joan Karnell Cancer Center at Pennsylvania Hospital can help patients prevent or treat lymphedema.
+The Cancer Rehabilitation Program at the Abramson Cancer Center and the lymphedema program at the Abramson Cancer Center at Pennsylvania Hospital can help patients prevent or treat lymphedema.